Where to Start?

 Watch CGTN News

-My mom loved that I kept on CTGN—China's English language news network—when she came to visit.
+My mom loved that I kept on CGTN—China's English language news network—when she came to visit.
 She could see what events were happening across China, and best of all, gain insight on China's perspective and take on world affairs.
 Plus they've got some decent documentaries and entertaining coverage of local life.
 Hey, this one's the easiest thing you can do.
 You can watch CGTN on basic television, too.

 Ride on a High-Speed Train